Personality and Career Assessments/ Quizzes

 Among thousands of profile tools available, these are some of the most popular ones today.
 I recommend discussing the options with a professional who is familiar with them.
 As to which one is most useful to you, it depends on your needs.

-3. Myers-Briggs Type Indicator (MBTI) – This is one of my favorites.
-It helps you see where you roughly land on a spectrum of important temperament ranges.
+3. Myers-Briggs Type Indicator (MBTI) – It helps you see where you roughly land on a spectrum of important temperament ranges.
 It opened my eyes in a life-changing way.
 It helped me understand the strengths within my introversion and other temperaments.
 This in turn helped me choose the right career direction that fit with my nature.
-It tends to help people relax and honor themselves as they are, and work with their nature instead of against it.
-(You can find a good free version of MBTI online but it’s considered to be accurate only if discussed with a professional.)

 How To Actually Discover Your Best Career Path